ManlyMarco/KKLB-HF_Patch/README.md

 # HF Patch for KoiKoi Love Blossoms
 An unofficial patch for KoiKoi Love Blossoms (恋来い温泉物語, KoiKoiMonogatari) by Apricot Heart.
 It fully unlocks and uncensors the game and includes other useful mods.

 HF Patch does not contain the game, only mods.
 You have to buy the game separately.
 You can buy the game [on Steam](https://store.steampowered.com/app/1840350/KoiKoi_VR_Love_Blossoms/) or [on DLsite](https://www.dlsite.com/pro/work/=/product_id/VJ01000460.html).
+Both of these versions are pretty much identical and this patch will work no matter which version you buy.

-Both versions are pretty much identical.
-The purchase contains both VR and non-VR versions (non-VR version is available as free DLC on Steam).
+This game is available in both VR and non-VR (desktop) versions.
+By purchasing the game you will get both versions.
+Non-VR version is available as [free DLC on Steam](https://store.steampowered.com/app/2340340/DLCKoiKoi_Love_Blossoms_NonVR_Edition/), and as a separate download on DLsite.

 If the game is in Japanese, make sure you have the latest version and go to Settings (button with a cog icon in main menu) and select English in the dropdown setting at the bottom of the list.